jamesquinlan/dsc-techstack/topics/github.md

 # 4. Branching and merging

-The general rule is that the **master** branch of your GitHub repository should always contain working and stable code.
+The general rule is that the **main** branch of your GitHub repository should always contain working and stable code.
 However, you may want to also push some code that you are currently working on, which may be unstable or not fully tested.
 Usually, that happens when you are adding a new feature to your code, but still want to push that code to GitHub.

-We can create a separate copy of our project code with branching without touching the **master** branch that holds our stable code.
+We can create a separate copy of our project code with branching without touching the **main** branch that holds our stable code.
 Instead, we can make a new branch that creates a different version of our code, which we can then implement our feature.
-Then, when we fully integrate and test our new feature, we can merge it back to our **master** branch.
+Then, when we fully integrate and test our new feature, we can merge it back to our **main** branch.